Not Accepting Guests

 The Idea Factory: Bell Labs and the Great Age of American..

 Once somebody stole my nose and then gave it back to me.

-(There seem to be some confusion about this: with a little play of hands you can give a baby/little kid the illusion that you just took his nose.
+(There seem to be some confusion about this: with a little play of hands and commentary you can give a baby/little kid the illusion that you just took his nose.
 Of course you give it back again afterwards.)

 Teach, Learn, Share

 please teach me something interesting so i have something to write in here.

 Argentina, Australia, Brazil, Costa Rica, Ecuador, India, Indonesia, Iran, Japan, Kazakhstan, Malaysia, Nepal, New Zealand, Panama, Paraguay, Philippines, Portugal, Romania, Sint Maarten (Dutch part), Sri Lanka, Taiwan, Thailand, Timor-Leste (East Timor), Turkey, Ukraine, United Arab Emirates, United States, Uruguay, Viet Nam